Debugging Silent WebSocket Disconnects in Spring Boot (Tomcat 8KB Buffer Limit)

 server.servlet.context-parameters.org.apache.tomcat.websocket.textBufferSize=512000

-The Long-term/future Fix (via Custom Configuration):
+The Long-term/future Fix (via Custom Configuration)

 Spring-Boot framework has first class dedicated properties for the websocket buffer sizes in WsServerContainer like below which seems to be the spring-boot way.
-For that we are waiting for peding design review and approval.
+For that we are waiting for pending design review and approval.

 server.tomcat.websocket.max-binary-message-buffer-size=512KB